actions/setup-go/README.md

 The action defaults to search for the dependency file - go.sum in the repository root, and uses its hash as a part of the cache key.
 Use `cache-dependency-path` input for cases when multiple dependency files are used, or they are located in different subdirectories.

+Since 4.0.0 the cache is enabled by default.

 **Caching without specifying dependency file path**
 ```yaml
 steps: